aize-commerce/website/src/content/writing/why-i-chose-not-to-implement-ai-agent.md

 I don’t see a good application of AI agents in the decision layer here, because the decision surface is already well-defined and the risk belongs to the business, not the system.

 İf you're trying to make similar decisions and want to have a chat.
-Feel free to send me an email [mailto:berkan.duzgun@aizetech.nl](berkan.duzgun@aizetech.nk) Would be happy to think along.
+Feel free to send me an email [berkan.duzgun@aizetech.nl](mailto:berkan.duzgun@aizetech.nk) Would be happy to think along.